 Amending outward links so they don’t count as a vote outwards is done by adding the rel=”nofollow” attribute to the links.
-Wholesale use of nofollow is not necessarily wise… It is unnatural and potentially you may incur a Google penalty for it.
+Wholesale use of nofollow is not necessarily wise… It is unnatural and potentially you may incur a Google penalty for it if it’s assessed as “link sculpting”.
 Its introduction was to cover “untrusted” links only, but abuse of the original intent and purpose is forcing Google to rethink its use.

-There are a variety of Domain-related issues that impact on your search engine rankings.
+Choosing a domain name is complicated.
+There are a variety of Domain-related issues that impact your search engine rankings.

 - Use relevant/specific keywords in the Domain Name, but not excessively so.
-Two or three keywords is regarded as sufficient…
+Two or three keywords are regarded as sufficient…

-- Separate them by HYPHENS because it helps make sense to viewers!
+- Consider separating them with HYPHENS because as it may help make sense to viewers!

 - A .com.au or .co.nz site can be hosted anywhere and Google will associate it with the specific country